hackingmaterials/automatminer/docs/source/index.rst

 Contributing
 ============
 Interested in contributing?
 See our `contribution guidelines <https://github.com/hackingmaterials/automatminer/blob/master/CONTRIBUTING.md>`_ and make a pull request!
-Please submit questions, issues / bug reports, and all other communication through the  `matminer Google Group <https://groups.google.com/forum/#!forum/matminer>`_.
+Please submit questions, issues/bug reports, and all other communication through the  `matminer Google Group <https://groups.google.com/forum/#!forum/matminer>`_.